-With the implementation of these systems many facilities and practices have seen improved provider documentation, billing and coding through the use of the EHR’s/EMR’s:
+With the implementation of these systems many facilities and practices have seen improved provider documentation, billing and coding as a result of:

 Through recent documentation and coding audits the Centers for Medicare and Medicaid Services (CMS), as well as other payers have found the misuse and over use of these quick phrases, templates, copying and pasting that in some instances has lead to what they are now calling the “cloning” of medical records.
 This has given way to a whole new area of audits.